nicolabosco87/crypto-orb/README.md

 <img src="frontend/public/ponder.jpg" height="200">

 Ponder the Orb to see the prediction on Cryptos, computed directly through Smart Contract!

+Concept inspired by "Pondering My Orb" Meme (https://knowyourmeme.com/memes/pondering-my-orb).

-All answers come from origin Magic 8 ball.
+All answers came from original Magic 8 ball.

 ## Environment

-Smart Contract development supported by Hardhat, Frontend made with React.
+Deployed on Polygon, Smart Contract development supported by Hardhat, Frontend made with React.

 Contract Address: 0x1fe82b79BE4a942A0Cd002644f66228dE840099a